SumoLogic/sumologic-documentation/docs/dashboards-new/about-dashboard-new.md

 Dashboard (New) allows you to analyze metric and log data on the same dashboard, in a streamlined user experience.
 This is exactly what you need to effectively monitor and manage a Kubernetes environment.

-Sumo Logic classic [Dashboards] (../Dashboards.md) are still available.
+Sumo Logic classic [Dashboards](/docs/dashboards) are still available.
 Now, you have two dashboard options.
 This page outlines the key differences between the classic Dashboard platform and Dashboard (New), and outlines recommended [best practices](#best-practices) for when to use each.

 Dashboards are a critical tool for monitoring and troubleshooting modern applications, allowing you to quickly navigate through your data without having to learn a query language.
 Graphs and data mappings provide visual representations of data that enable you to quickly identify and resolve key issues.